jigargosar/jigargosar.github.io/src/content/posts/2025-11-12-css-responsive-square.md

 - Browser support is excellent for modern web development

 This technique opens up new possibilities for **container-driven responsive design**, where components adapt intelligently to their immediate context rather than just screen size.

-**Try it today** - copy the code examples above and see how this simple technique can solve complex responsive layout challenges with elegant, maintainable CSS.

----

-*Want to learn more advanced CSS techniques?
-Follow for more web development tips and modern CSS solutions.*